bailey27/cppcryptfs/README.md

 Another advantage of per-file encryption over container-based encryption is that per-file encryption syncs very quickly and efficiently with cloud-based services.

-cppcryptfs is based on the design of [gocryptfs](https://github.com/rfjakob/gocryptfs), an encrypted overlay filesystem written in Go.

-cppcryptfs is an implementation of the gocryptfs filesystem in C++ for Windows.

-It uses the the [Dokany](https://github.com/dokan-dev/dokany) driver and library to provide a virtual fileystem in user mode under Windows.

 Current Status
 --------------